Low Water Pressure Calculator

 Generally, in standard water pipes, the higher the pressure, the faster water flows.
 Put simply, you can fill a vessel (jug, pan or glass) quicker with higher water pressure.
 You can measure this with a water flow meter but, as most people are unlikely to have those, this is simpler.

 We have come up with a quick and simple way to measure your water pressure, in terms of litres per minute, in just a few steps.
-You will just need a measuring jug (or something that you know the capacity of in litres or millilitres) and a stopwatch – the one on your phone will do.
+You will just need a measuring jug (or something that you know the capacity of in litres or millilitres) and a stopwatch – the one on your mobile phone will do.
 Then…

 - Step 1 – Get a measuring jug that you know the scale of (ours is 2 litres)